sktrinh12/tip_novus/README.md

 #### Calling the api can be done using `curl`:

-getting the status of the washer compartment: `curl http:{$hostname}:5000/tp_ser_wbsrv/dply_wash -X PUT` where `$hostname` is the nameof the current host (computer).
-A json response will be outputted in the terminal, such as: `{ "cmd": "dply_wash", "response": "01,TI,WA,WS,#", "code_cmd" : "01,ACK,00,#", "interpreation": "washer compartment is not in operation" }`.
+getting the status of the washer compartment: `curl http:{$hostname}:5000/tp_ser_wbsrv/dply_wash -X PUT` where `$hostname` is the name of the current host (computer).
+A json response will be outputted in the terminal, such as:
+     `{
+      "cmd": "dply_wash",
+      "code_cmd": "01,TI,WA,WS,#",
+      "response" : "01,ACK,00,#",
+      "interpretation": "washer compartment is not in operation" }`

 OR ... running the python script (`read_response_api.py` which uses argparse) through the termainal:
 `python read_response_api.py -e dply_wash -t put`